kbuntrock/openapi-maven-plugin/docs/quick-start.md

 </plugin>
 ```

+---
+2. **Configure the OpenAPI Maven Plugin**

-Then, add the openapi-maven-plugin configuration and adapt the present values with the help of the detailed configuration section:
+Next, add the openapi-maven-plugin and adjust the configuration values as needed (see the detailed configuration section):

 ```xml